DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/jfrog_xray_on_demand_binary_scan.md

 ---
-title: "Jfrog xray on demand binary Scan"
+title: "JFrog Xray On Demand Binary Scan"
 toc_hide: true
 ---
 Import the JSON format for the \"Jfrog xray on demand binary Scan\" file.
 Use this importer for Xray version 2.X